 Optimised inspection and management of ballast profiles can significantly impact rail maintenance costs.

-Corridor’s LiDAR scanning system provides a detailed analysis of the ballast profile, detects and reports changes before they subsequently affect operations.
+Cordel’s LiDAR scanning system provides a detailed analysis of the ballast profile, detects and reports changes before they subsequently affect operations.

-Corridor can automatically identify early indicators and reports on:
+Cordel can automatically identify early indicators and reports on: